Jörg Haider: Rise to power in the FPÖ

-The Austrian Freedom Party (FPÖ) was founded in 1955, and initially was a mixture of various political currents opposed both to the political Catholicism of the Austrian People's Party and the socialist views of the Social Democratic Party of Austria (SPÖ).
+The Austrian Freedom Party (FPÖ) was founded in 1955, and initially was a mixture of various political currents opposed both to the political catholicism of the Austrian People's Party and the socialist views of the Social Democratic Party of Austria (SPÖ).

 With its roots in the Pan-German movement, it included both German-nationalist and liberal political views.
-In 1970 Haider became the leader of the FPÖ youth movement and headed it until 1974.
+In 1970 Haider became the leader of the FPÖ youth movement and headed it until 1975.
 Haider rose rapidly through the party ranks.
 In 1972, at the age of 22, he was already a well-established leader and was made party affairs manager of the Carinthian FPÖ in 1976.
 In 1979 he was the youngest delegate among the 183 members of parliament, at age 29.

 Beginning in 1983 his policies became more aggressive, when he rose to party head of the Carinthian FPÖ and started to criticise the leaders of the FPÖ, which at that time was still a minor political movement in Austria, usually winning only about 5–6% of the vote.

 The decisive point of his career came in 1986 when he defeated Austrian Vice Chancellor Norbert Steger in the vote for party leadership at the party convention in September in Innsbruck; many delegates feared that Steger's liberal political views and his coalition with the Social Democrats threatened the party's existence.
+Haider represented the pan-German nationalist wing of the party, opposed to the classical liberal one led by Steger.